2800 Polar Way

 Warehouse in Washington state, U.S.

-2800 Polar Way is a cold storage facility located in Richland, Washington, United States, where it dominates the northern landscape.
+2800 Polar Way is a cold storage facility located in Richland, Washington, United States.
 It is both the largest refrigerated warehouse and the largest automated freezer on Earth.

 Holliday Fenoglio Fowler (HFF) financed the build-to-suit refrigerated warehouse for tenant Preferred Freezer Services.
 The project broke ground on May 12, 2014, and opened in late July 2015.

 In 2016, HHF sold the property to Lexington Realty Trust, an S&P 600 REIT company.
 In 2019, Lineage Logistics acquired Preferred Freezer, and continues to operate the facility.

 Capacity

 The warehouse has an area of 505,139 sqft—of which 456,412 sqft is refrigerated—and a volume of 36,340,650 cuft.
 The facility is capable of storing about 350 e6lb of frozen food.
 2800 Polar Way is the largest refrigerated building on earth by usable volume.

 In 2019, the company purchased an additional 8.6 acre lot to expand facilities by one third.